noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 # Common AWS Architecture

-- TODO: sections are very service specific
+- TODO: bunches of things
-  - you should flip the sections to be generic in form and explicit in detail
+  - sections are very service specific: you should flip the sections to be generic in form and explicit in detail

 ## links